sayanlp99/bits_notes/sem2/fullstack/fullstack.md

    - Central to asynchronous behavior in JavaScript.
 Learn more via resources like [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Event_loop).
 2. **State Management**:
    - Libraries (e.g., Redux) can be integrated to centralize and manage application state effectively.

 ---

-This detailed overview summarizes and explains the PDF content with added context for clarity.
-If you need further elaboration on any section, let me know!

-Here are detailed notes on the topics covered in the provided PDF about ReactJS, along with additional explanations for clarity:

----